greg-md/php-dependency-injection/README.md

 $ioc->inject(Foo::class, new Foo());
 ```

-### Getting objects from Ioc Container
+### Get objects

-The next example will return null if the object is not defined in the IoC Container.
+The next example will return null if the object is not injected in the IoC Container.

 ```php
 $foo = $ioc->get('foo');